 During a recent trip to Paris, my husband and I noticed a distinctly new difficulty in coffee ordering.
 Our coffee of preference while in France is the “noisette.”
-This is an espresso which just a kiss of hot milk.
+An espresso which just a kiss of hot milk.
 It’s called a noisette (hazelnut in English) because of the color of the coffee.

 Not complicated right?
-For nearly a week, no matter where we went, even to places we had frequented many times, it was nearly impossible to get the correct version.
+For nearly a week, no matter where we went, which Paris cafe we visited, even to places we had frequented many times, it was nearly impossible to get the correct version.

 We got regular coffee with hot milk.
 Regular coffee with cold milk.
 Espresso with no milk.
 Espressos with cold milk.
 It was bizarre!

 If it had been anywhere else but Paris I would just shrug it off, but this was Paris!